 Bank Secrecy Act

 Objective.
-Assess the adequacy of the bank’s systems to manage the risks associated with electronic cash (e-cash), including prepaid cards, and management’s ability to implement effective monitoring and reporting systems.
+Assess the adequacy of the bank's systems to manage the risks associated with prepaid access, and management's ability to implement effective monitoring and reporting systems.

-1. Review the policies, procedures, and processes related to e-cash, including prepaid cards.
-Evaluate the adequacy of the policies, procedures, and processes given the bank’s e-cash activities, including prepaid cards, and the risk they present.
+1. Review the policies, procedures, and processes related to prepaid access.
+Evaluate the risks posed by the prepaid access products offered, and the adequacy of the policies, procedures, and processes given the risks such prepaid access products present.
 Assess whether the controls are adequate to reasonably protect the bank from money laundering and terrorist financing.

-3. Determine whether the bank’s system for monitoring e-cash transactions, including prepaid card transactions, for suspicious activities, and for reporting suspicious activities, is adequate given the bank’s size, complexity, location, and types of customer relationships.
+5. Determine whether the bank's system for monitoring prepaid access transactions for suspicious activities, and for reporting suspicious activities, is adequate given the bank's size, complexity, location, customer profile, and types of prepaid access products offered.

-5. On the basis of the bank’s risk assessment of its e-cash activities, including prepaid card activities, as well as prior examination and audit reports, select a sample of e-cash transactions.
+7. On the basis of the bank's risk assessment of its prepaid access activities, as well as prior examination and audit reports, select a sample of prepaid access transactions.
 From the sample selected perform the following examination procedures:

 - Review account opening documentation, including CIP, ongoing CDD, and transaction history.